chcg/NppDocShare/doc/Readme.txt

 -Crappy chat interface (There are IM clients that do this job much better, its just there for completeness).
 -Crappy overall interface.
-Dont ask for any of this, when I get to it I try to add it, I'm jsut beginning :)
+Don't ask for any of this, when I get to it I try to add it, I'm just beginning :)

 This thing was made as a fun project.
-Therefore, I try to make it work right, but dont expect miracles (there are other collaborative editors out there that were specifically designed from the ground up as such, but they lacked a little thing, they arent Notepad++ :]).
+Therefore, I try to make it work right, but don't expect miracles (there are other collaborative editors out there that were specifically designed from the ground up as such, but they lacked a little thing, they aren't Notepad++ :]).